DealDash is an auction website, similar to eBay, where you can bid on everything from iPhones to coffee tables and even a plot land in Scotland!

 However, you really do have to be careful!

-Remember, you’re paying like 12 cents a bid (at the time of writing).
+Remember, you’re paying about 12 cents per bid (at the time of writing).
 So even though the price of an item may only go up by $0.01 per bid, that’s not the true cost of the item.

-You don’t want to end up spending loads of money on an item because you’ve placed a ton of bids.
+You don’t want to end up spending a lot of money on an item just because you’ve placed a ton of bids.

-Similarly, I would also recommend that you research the item that you’re bidding for on a few other platforms, like Amazon for example.
-You might find a better deal on there.
+Similarly, I would also recommend researching the item you’re bidding on across a few other platforms, like Amazon, for example.
+You might find a better deal there.

 It’s all about being savvy.
-I think that there are some legitimate concerns about the website, namely:
+There are some legitimate concerns about the website, namely:

-- That you have to pay for bids so the price you pay when you win the item isn’t all you have to factor into the cost.
-And if you lose the bid you’ve still lost out on money.
+- That you have to pay for bids, so the price you pay when you win the item isn’t all you have to factor into the cost.
+And if you lose the bid, you’ve still lost money.

 - You may be able to find a better deal on items on other sites like Amazon.

-Overall, if you’re willing to take the time to do some research into products and to make sure you’re bidding in a cost-effective way, then you could get some deals.
+Overall, if you’re willing to take the time to research products and make sure you’re bidding in a cost-effective way, you could get some good deals.

 Not really!

-Just be careful if you’re using the site and you’ll ensure you get the best deal.
-And remember that there’s always great deals to be found on Amazon and eBay.
-And there are plenty of cashback websites and coupon websites out there that can get you the best deals no matter where you shop online.
+Just be careful if you’re using the site, and you’ll ensure you get the best deal.
+And remember that there are always great deals to be found on Amazon and eBay.
+There are also plenty of cashback websites and coupon websites that can help you get the best deals no matter where you shop online.

 Hopefully, this DealDash review has given you some insight into how the website functions and whether or not it’s worth your time.